canonical/spark-k8s-bundle/releases/3.4/yaml/docs/explanation/e-configuration.md

 ### Environment configuration

-Environment configurations are stored in your local environment, and they can apply to multiple Spark users launched/used from the same machine.
+Environment configurations are stored in your local environment, and they can apply to multiple Apache Spark users launched/used from the same machine.
 They are valid across users and sessions.
 These configurations may be stored in:

 * *static properties files* specified via environment variable `SPARK_CLIENT_ENV_CONF`